Dan-Shields/League-OCR-HUD/README.md

 The output filenames are the above values plus `.txt`.

-## Setup Assistance
+## Support Requests
-If you're struggling to setup this program or want professional installation I'm available for hire.
+If you're struggling to setup this program and want professional installation or are looking to get the program further developed, I'm available for hire.
 Please contact me at <hello@danielshields.uk>

 ## Prerequisites
 - Windows 10 64-bit